VolfLife/Playlist-Generator/README.md

 6. Choose file format (optional)

-7. Click "Generate playlist".
-It will be saved in the program’s directory
+7. Click "Generate playlist" button.
+The playlist will be saved in the program’s directory

 ### Editor Mode
 ___